Aktiwari620/Aktiwari620/README.md

 - 👋 Hi, I’m Abhishek kumar.
 - 👀 I'm interested in coding in both C++ and Python.
+- 🚀 Proficient in manual testing with tools like Postman, ensuring robust and reliable API performance.
 - 🌱 I’m currently learning Data structure and Algorithms.
 - 💞️ I’m looking to collaborate on building Software projects for professional bussiness.
 - 📫 Contact me on @Abhishekkumartiwari1611@gmail.com.